-Figure 37.
-Housing wealth as a percentage of total household wealth in European Union in 2013
+Figure 46.
+Housing wealth as a percentage of total households wealth in European Union in 2013

-Source: Eurostat, ECB.
+Source: Eurostat, ECB

-Latvia should raise the share of capital taxes in the tax mix.
-Revenues from capital income taxes in Latvia are low compared to income (see Figure 38) and account for a small share of total tax revenue.
-Thus, a good economic case can be made that Latvia should shift the aggregate tax burden from labor (i.e. consumption and taxes on labor earnings) towards capital income.
+Latvia can raise the share of capital taxes in the tax mix.
+Arguably, taxes on capital income are too low from an aggregate perspective.
+Given that Latvia has such a low share of taxes on capital income in total tax revenue a good economic case can be made that Latvia should shift the aggregate tax burden from labor (i.e. consumption and taxes on labor earnings) towards capital income.
 Note that this is not a plea for raising the aggregate tax burden, only a shift in the mix of taxes from labor towards capital.
-Such a shift can help raise the efficiency or equity (or both) of the Latvian tax system.
-One obvious step is to tax imputed rental income from owner-occupied housing at the same rate as taxes on dividends from other assets, and to tax capital gains on housing assets at the same rate as capital gains on other assets.
-Another proposal is to tax inheritances.
-In principle, if incomes from the underlying assets are taxed, then there would be no justification for introducing a tax on inheritances.
-This is similar to the argument that a wealth tax is redundant if all capital incomes are taxed.
-However, as many forms of capital income are under-taxed, introducing an inheritance tax may be desirable.
+Such a shift can contribute to raising the efficiency or equity (or both) of the Latvian tax system.